-The proposal should provide a regional overview of the project area including a description of the geological basin, coal resource, surface water catchments, groundwater systems, water-dependent assets, and current and reasonably foreseeable coal mining, CSG developments and other water-intensive activities, including irrigation.
-This should include any relevant information generated by a bioregional assessment.
-Where a bioregional assessment has not been initiated and/or completed, the best available information should be used in describing the existing location and condition of water resources and water-dependent assets in the region.
+The proposal should provide a regional overview of the project area, including a description and appropriately scaled presentations of the geological basin, coal resource, surface water catchments, groundwater systems and water-dependent assets.
+The proposal should also describe current and reasonably foreseeable coal mining, CSG developments and other water-intensive activities, including water storages and irrigation.
+The description should include any relevant information generated by a bioregional assessment.
+Where a bioregional assessment has not been done, the best available information should be used in describing the existing location and condition of water resources and water-dependent assets in the region.

-The description of the proposed project should clearly describe the location, purpose, scale, duration, disturbance area, and the means by which it is likely to have a significant impact on water resources and water-dependent assets.
+The proposal should clearly describe the project's location, purpose, scale, duration, disturbance area, water supply and the means by which the project is likely to have a significant impact on water resources, water quality and water-dependent assets.
 For proposals such as mine extensions that will use existing approved infrastructure, the proposal should clearly identify which components are new.

-A description of the statutory context, including information on the proposal's status within the regulatory assessment process, and any applicable water management policies or regulations, including state or Commonwealth regulation of potentially impacted water resources, should also be provided.
+The statutory context, including information on the proposal's status within the regulatory assessment process, and any applicable water management policies or regulations, including state or Commonwealth regulation of potentially impacted water resources, should also be provided.